This information describes the common uses of AHCC, how it works, and its possible side effects.

-AHCC has immunomodulatory and anticancer effects.
-But large human studies are lacking.
+AHCC appears to have immunomodulatory and anticancer effects, but large human studies are lacking.

 To prevent and treat cancer

-Laboratory studies show some anti-cancer activity, but these results are not especially strong.
-One human study supported the use of AHCC in patients undergoing surgical resection of hepatocellular carcinoma, but this study had design flaws and much more research is needed.
+Laboratory experiments suggest anticancer activity.
+A clinical study supported the use of AHCC in patients undergoing surgical resection of hepatocellular carcinoma, but another study found it ineffective for early stage prostate cancer.
+More research is needed.

 Do Not Take If

-Diarrhea and itching have been reported in patients following administration of AHCC.
+Diarrhea and itching have been reported in patients following consumption of AHCC.

 If you have any questions or concerns, contact a member of your healthcare team directly or call 212-639-2000 for help.